dharamgollapudi/twitter_on_rails/README.md

 - [x] Setup a public GitHub repository to host the code
 - [x] Create a Rails 5.0+ application
 - [x] Create an authentication layer to protect access from the general public
+- [x] Setup twitter application and add the consumer key info to .env file
 - [ ] Consume the Twitter API to display the time & content of the last 25 tweets for any given Twitter handle
 - [ ] Deploy the application to Heroku (free app)